keivrijdag/keivrijdag/README.md

 Date|Topic|Location
 ---|---|---
-2019-09-27|Biological relevance of divisions by zero|Mr Mofongo's, Oude Boteringestraat 26 2019-10-11|The reaction of flogs to valkan drones|?
-2019-10-25|the effect of biodifurstetie of difrend kinds of islands on the evelution on islands|?
-2019-11-08|The many good reasons to classify microplastics as sessile bacteria without DNA|?
-2019-11-22|Effects on biodiversity when painting black holes orange|?
+2019-10-11|The reaction of flogs to valkan drones|De Bres, Grachtstraat 71 2019-10-25|the effect of biodifurstetie of difrend kinds of islands on the evelution on islands|Sportsbar, Blauwborgje 16 2019-11-01|[Extra Keivrijdag]|De Prins, Zwanestraat 3 2019-11-08|The many good reasons to classify microplastics as sessile bacteria without DNA|De Sleutel, Noorderhaven 72 2019-11-22|Effects on biodiversity when painting black holes orange|?
 2019-12-06|.|.
 2019-12-20|.|.